-(e) Illness attributed to misconduct;

-- (f) Physician's fee for attendance elsewhere than at the Public Health Clinic; - (g) Hospitalization; - (h) Any other service not specified in Section 2 hereof. - 4.
-Arrangements for consultations during the session are to be made through the office of the Medical Director, Students' Health Service, Public Health Clinic (Telephone B 8438). - 5.
+- Dental treatments; - Illness attributed to misconduct; - Physician's fee for attendance elsewhere than at the Public Health Clinic; - Hospitalization; - Any other service not specified in Section 2 hereof. - 4.
+Arrangements for consultations during the session are to be made through the office of the Medical Director, Students' Health Service, Public Health Clinic (Telephone B. 8438). - 5.
 All students are expected to carry out the instructions of the physician to the fullest extent possible.
 Failure to do so will be regarded as a breach of University discipline. - 6.
-All students entering the University who cannot submit certificates of having been successfully vaccinated shall be required to submit to vaccination.
+All students entering the University who cannot submit certificates of having been successfully vaccinated shall be required to submit to vaccination. - 7.
+King's College provides a doctor to attend students in residence.